Skip to content

 To debug code that is either running on a remote system, or in a process that isn’t attached to your tty you can use epdb in server mode

-Now run your playbook and it should hang at a point.
-So now you can connect to the server with:
+Run your playbook and it should pause at that point.
+Connect with:

 import epdb